isomerpages/moe-ncps/_our-school/School Information/School Rules.md

 --------------------
 **We Respect Ourselves**

 *   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
-Students are to wear school uniform on days without CCA or PE/PAL lessons.
 *   School shoes must be completely black and worn with a pair of black school socks.
 *   All students must be neatly groomed.
 All male students must be clean shaven, and no wearing of beards and moustache.